Industrial Glossary

 Maintenance & OperationsMean Time Between Failures

 A reliability metric that measures the average time elapsed between inherent failures of a mechanical or electronic system during normal operation.
 Higher MTBF values indicate more reliable equipment.
-Commonly used in maintenance planning and equipment procurement.

 N